Multi-scale Attention Network for Single Image Super-Resolution: Methodology

 \subsection{Multi-scale Attention Block (MAB)}

-Inspired by recent breakthroughs on transformers, we reconsider the basic convolutional block for feature extraction in SISR task.
-Different to many RCAN-style~\cite{RCAN} blocks, the proposed MAB absorbs MetaFormer~\cite{MetaFormer} style design to obtain a promising extraction capability.
+Inspired by recent breakthroughs in transformers, we reconsider the basic convolutional block for feature extraction in the SISR task.
+In contrast to many RCAN~\cite{RCAN}-style blocks, the proposed block incorporates MetaFormer~\cite{MetaFormer}-style functionality to achieve a promising extraction result.
 As shown in \cref{fig:Network_Detail}, MAB consists of two components: the multi-scale large kernel attention (MLKA) module and the gate spatial attention unit (GSAU).

-Given the input feature $X$, the whole process of MAB is formulated as:
+Given input feature $X$, the whole process of MAB is:

-where $LN(\cdot)$ and $\lambda$ are layer normalization and learnable scaling factors, separately. $MLKA(\cdot)$ and $GSAU(\cdot)$ are proposed MLKA and GSAU module introduced in following sections. $\otimes$ and $f_i(\cdot)$ represent element-wise multiplication and $i$-th point-wise convolution that keeps the dimensions.
+where $LN(\cdot)$ and $\lambda$ are layer normalization and learnable scaling factors, separately. $MLKA(\cdot)$ and $GSAU(\cdot)$ are proposed MLKA and GSAU modules introduced in the following sections. $\otimes$ and $f_i(\cdot)$ represent element-wise multiplication and $i$-th point-wise convolution that keeps the dimensions.
 To preserve instance details and accelerate convergence, we employ layer normalization rather than batch normalization or none normalization.